-The $\chi^2$ only takes into accounts two points, namely Here, $\epsilon$ are the statistical and systematic uncertainties, $r$ are the measured and predicted production rates.
-Namely, the predicted rate $r_{\text{pred}}$ is computed as with $n = (2.1001\pm 0.0008)\times 10^{22}/\text{cm}^3$ the $^{71}$Ga number density of the detector, $\sigma = (5.81^{+0.21}_{-0.16})\times 10^{-45}\text{ cm}^2$~\cite{Barinov:2021asz,Bahcall1997} the neutrino capture cross-section, $A_0 = (3.414\pm 0.008)\text{ Ci}$ the initial activity of the $^{51}$Cr source, and the integration is done for the whole volume of the inner or the outer detector.
+Our $\chi^2$ only takes into accounts two points, namely Here, $\epsilon$ are the statistical and systematic uncertainties, and $r$ are the measured and predicted production mean rates.
+The predicted rate $r_{\text{pred}}$ is computed as with $n = (2.1001\pm 0.0008)\times 10^{22}/\text{cm}^3$ the $^{71}$Ga number density of the detector, $\sigma = (5.81^{+0.21}_{-0.16})\times 10^{-45}\text{ cm}^2$~\cite{Barinov:2021asz,Bahcall1997} the neutrino capture cross section, $A_0 = (3.414\pm 0.008)\text{ Ci}$ the initial activity of the $^{51}$Cr source, and the integration is done for the whole volume of the inner or the outer detector.
 The geometry of the inner and outer detectors are not exactly known and are subject to experimental details such as the quantity of $^{71}$Ga or the position of tubes inside the detector.
 Therefore, we add two geometric correction factors $\xi_{\text{in/out}}$.
-The BEST data provide the values of the integrals in (\ref{eq:app:production-rate}) when $P_{ee} = 1$.
+The BEST data provide the values of the integrals in~\cref{eq:app:production-rate} when $P_{ee} = 1$.
 We pick $\xi_{\text{in/out}}$ to match these values, and neglect its dependence on $P_{ee}$.